glpi-project/docdev/source/codingstandards.rst

    }

-Note: even if GLPi does not use namespaces, some libs does, you will have to take care of that.
+Note: even if GLPI does not use namespaces, some libs does, you will have to take care of that.
 You can also if you wish use namespaces for PHP objects call.

 For example, the folloging code: